mfogel/badm-544/mod6/coursera.md

 - in a competitive bidding war (auction) the acquirer has to be the highest bidder to get the target
-- to justify a high bid, the acquirer would typically have a more optimistic valuation of the target
+- to justify a high bid, the acquirer would typically have the most optimistic valuation of the target
 - if potential acquirers get the valuation right on average, winning bidders would typically over-value the target